Wisconsin Brewery Tour

 Minhas Craft Brewery - Monroe

 Beer enthusiasts can head to Monroe and tour the Minhas Craft Brewery – a brewing tradition since 1845.
 The second oldest brewery in the nation offers beer, ales and lagers that are handcrafted in small batches.
 At any given time, more than 20 million pints of beer are at different stages of finish at the brewery.
-For $10 take a two to three hour tour of the brewery and adjoining museum.
+For a nominal fee take a two to three hour tour of the brewery and adjoining museum.
 Each guest also leaves with a “thank you” pack in hand that includes four bottles of the finest craft beers, one bottle of the famous Blumer Root Beer Soda and a branded sampler glass.

 Capital Brewery Co. - Middleton